 Though employees of limited liability companies are generally qualified for receiving redundancy so long as they fit the criteria for doing so, controlling directors of limited companies that choose to dissolve the company do not fall under the same category.

-Future Strategy says that the logic behind this particular fine print is that, in dissolving the limited company that they themselves are in control of, the director is essentially firing themselves and as such their position is not considered redundant in such a manner.
+The logic behind this particular fine print is that, in dissolving the limited company that they themselves are in control of, the director is essentially firing themselves and as such their position is not considered redundant in such a manner.

 This precludes the LLC director from receiving director’s redundancy benefits because they do not fulfill the requirements for filing said claim.